This topic explains a range of circumstances in which CA is varied, cancelled or suspended.

 The following is a list of the circumstances in which payment of CA may be changed or stopped:

-There is no need to reassess the care receiver if they have a current ADAT/recognised disability/DCLA and a previous carer recommences care, OR a new carer applies for CA for them.
+If a care receiver has a current ADAT/recognised disability/DCLA assessment and a previous carer or a new carer applies for CA for them a new medical report may not be required unless:

 Suspension can be used when there is a: